YuriDevAT/accessibility-first/_posts/how-do-people-learn-to-use-a-white-cane.md

 Depending on the length of your cane, you only have about 1.5 to 2.5 steps time to react.
 There is no standardization for cane length, but often the more confident you become with navigating, the faster you walk, the longer your cane gets.

-Another technique is click sonar.
+Another technique is **click sonar**.
 This one is neat because it works both indoors and outdoors.
 You learn how sound ricochets off different objects, and through that, you can tell where walls and objects are located (insert Batman joke here).

 Click sonar is a great technique, but never recommended to use alone.
 Remember our biggest enemy indoors?
 Yes, stairs.
 Anything that relies on echolocation or ultrasound has a major flaw: It needs a surface to reflect back from.
 With openings, such as stairs going down, hallways or garage openings, there is nothing close enough to reflect from.

-That’s why it is always recommended to use it in combination with the white cane.
+That’s why _it is always recommended to use it in combination with the white cane_.
 Another issue, that you might already have guessed, is that it gets trickier to hear properly in noisy environments.
-If you can read German, this article goes more in-depth about click sonar [German] and also explains that a bit of white noise is already enough to disorient you.
+If you can read German, this article goes more [in-depth about click sonar [German]](https://www.blindenverband-wnb.at/blog/mit-klick-sonar-sicher-durch-den-alltag/) and also explains that a bit of white noise is already enough to disorient you.

 As you set your goals you can also choose what house you want to learn.
 Your home, your office ….
 During the lockdowns Blindenverband was even able to use the main building of the University of Vienna for training.
 With such a huge building you can really work on local and global navigation.